 To Travel Is To Live: Adventures In San Francisco

-Summer goals: work hard, dance nightly, travel monthly, and write daily.
+Summer goals: work hard, take time to enjoy music, travel monthly, and write daily.
 Fortunately, I can combine all of those things anywhere I go.

 I have a bucket list of cities that I plan to see and I can’t wait to explore all of the places on my list and share them with you as I travel.

-In many ways, this trip was life changing.
+My trip San Francisco was an absolute blast.
 Any experience that forces you to learn and grow is worth writing about.
 It’s true what Ralph Waldo Emerson said, “Once the mind has been stretched by new experiences it can never go back to its original dimensions.”

 Here are some highlights of my trip: